 You will have three (3) hours to complete the exam.
-There will be one five (5) minute bathroom break.
-If you have a medical need for a longer break, please provide advanced notice in the designated area on your exam application, and one will be scheduled for you.
+Bathroom breaks will be allowed by ProctorU, but you will only be allowed 5 minutes.
+If you have a medical need for a break, please provide advanced notice in the designated area on your exam application and one will be scheduled for you.